chriskonnertz/DeepLy/README.md

 [DeepL.com](https://www.deepl.com/) is a next-generation translation service.
 It provides better translations compared to other popular translation engines.
 DeepLy is a PHP package that implements a client to interact with DeepL via their API _without_ an API key.
-~Please switch to DeepLy 2 if you have an API key.~

-> **IMPORTANT statement regarding DeepL Pro**: DeepLy 2 is under development and is about to be released.
+> **ATTENTION**: DeepLy 1 is no longer supported.
+Please switch to DeepLy 2.
 It supports DeepL Pro/Free API via API key.

 ## Installation